 Cold and sweaty hands and feet is common complain among many people.
 It is more of a nuisance as a person feels quiet embarrassed to shake hands with someone if his hands are draining with sweat.
 Similarly, he may also find it difficult to wear shoes when his feet sweat too much.

 It can be a way your body may be reacting to outside temperature.
 Sometimes sudden fear and anxiety may also produce such transient coldness and perspiration.
 But if your hands and feet remain constantly cold and sweaty there may be some medical condition that needs to be ruled out.
+For knowing the cause and further treatment, you must consult your doctor.

 Causes Of Cold Sweaty Hands And Feet